gregalletti/CTF_writeups/InterIUTCTF2020/README.md

 > Description

+This is the first of the three Exfiltration challenges.
 For this challenge, we had do download a torrent containing a WireShark capture file.
 By going thorught the downloaded files in the packets exchange in WireShark, we found a python script called the_game.py downloaded by monkey.bzh:8080.
 We downloaded the file ourselves and, with a fast look at it, it became clear that it was the malware.

 ![Alt text](./exfiltration1.PNG?raw=true "Title")